Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

-### Overview

 Half Epsilon should interest you if you are a technical or a business leader in the Virtual Asset Service Providers (VASPs) industry.
 We are a deep tech startup developing technology that addresses several pain-points of VASPs.

-Check out our [whitepaper.](https://half-epsilon.github.io/DACTSv1.pdf)
+For details, please read our [whitepaper.](https://half-epsilon.github.io/DACTSv1.pdf)

 To be part of our **beta program**, please reach us at ```hello@halfepsilon.com```

 ### Concerns of the VASP Industry